 What does income protection insurance cover?
 Read this…

-Income protection for doctors is simply an income protection policy which is held by a doctor.
+Income protection for doctors is simply an income protection policy which is taken out by a doctor.

-Some providers offer specialist policies for doctors or can offer special terms to doctors, medical professionals or NHS workers - this can be known as ‘doctors income protection’.
+Some providers offer specialist income protection for doctors and NHS workers - this can be known as ‘doctors income protection’.

 This article will be exploring: